 The Pitbull also has a double coat, but it is very short and smooth, and whilst he does shed throughout the year it is nothing like the Caucasian.
-The Pitbull comes in almost any dog color, except merle, whereas the Caucasian comes in shades of brown, reds, black and gray, either in a solid color or a mixture.
+The Pitbull comes in almost any dog color including blue, white, and red.
+The only color you won’t find is merle.
+Caucasian Shepherds come in shades of brown, reds, black and gray, either in a solid color or a mixture.

 Surprisingly, the Caucasian Shepherd is a gentle giant when in the home, and is very low energy, calm and quiet.
 But, when faced with danger or someone trying to harm his family, these quiet doggos will fight anything that is brave enough to take him on.
 He can take down bears, wolves, and any other animal who threatens his flock or family, so if it is a family protector you are after then look no further than this guy.